ryanbrowne360/Homework7/README.md

 Description:

-For this project, I have updated my portfolio website page, along with updating my github profile, and creating a new resume specific to seeking employement as a web developer.
+For this project, I have updated my portfolio website page, along with updating my github profile, and created a new resume specific to seeking employement as a web developer.

 Installation: